 This product is a surface forecast chart featuring low and high pressure center positions with bold 3-and 4-digit central pressure values underlined under or adjacent to the "L" or "H".
-An arrow points to the 48-hour forecast position of lows and highs with an "X" for low centers and a "circle with an X inside" by the head for high centers.
-Significant systems have labels depicting whether the system is expected to have gale or storm conditions.
-If 24 hour forecast "gale" or "storm" conditions are expected the system the system is labeled with the appropriate warning.
-If "gale" or "storm" conditions are expected by 48 hours the appropriate area has the label "developing gale" or "developing storm".
+The 00-hour (FROM: time) position and future 48-hour forecast position of lows and highs have vector arrows with an "X" for low centers and a "circle with an X inside" by the head for high centers.
+An underlined bold two digit mb central pressure value will be placed under or adjacent to the recent analyzed pressure of lows and highs and for the 48 hour position label (e.g., 1050 mb high would be written as a 50 and a 960 mb low would have 60).
+The 24-hour surface forecast also depicts wind speeds in knots (wind barbs in increments of 5 or 10 knots) for areas of wind in excess of 33 knots.
+Significant systems have labels depicting whether the system is expected to have gale, storm or hurricane force conditions.
+If 24 hour forecast "gale", "storm" or "hurricane force" conditions are expected the system is labeled with the appropriate warning.
+If "gale", "storm" or "hurricane force" conditions are expected by 48 hours the appropriate area has the label "developing gale", "developing storm" or "hurricane force".
 Also displayed on this surface forecast chart are frontal systems (occluded, warm, and cold) and when appropriate, associated areas of fog, signifying areas of potential restriction to visibility.
 The frontal systems themselves imply regions of visibility-reducing precipitation, which for the sake of clarity and brevity are not depicted.
 Isobars (lines of equal surface pressure) are depicted in increments of 4 mb except 8 mb for deep systems (i.e., 960 mb).
 The 1000 mb contour will be dashed to separate 4 mb from 8 mb contour spacing.
 If a tropical system such as a hurricane or typhoon is anticipated the 24-hour position will be indicated as a "tropical symbol" with the pressure as "XXX" for an unknown pressure.
 The 48-hour position will correspond to the latest official forecast from the responsible Typhoon Warning Center in the Pacific or the National Hurricane Center in Miami, Florida.